SE-translation/opennmt-model-server/README.md

 # opennmt-model-server
-The server where translation happens
+The server where magic translation happens